Tulika-Shivani/MindCare/README.md

 # MindCare
-A website for mental health
+ A website for mental wellbeing